-- Enhance students' individual personal growth and capacity to create change
+- Enhanced students' individual personal growth and capacity to create change

-- Empower Black students with the tools to reach their full leadership potential
+- Empowered Black students with the tools to reach their full leadership potential

-- Strengthen the engagement of Black students at the University and the surrounding Bay Area community
+- Strengthened the engagement of Black students at the University and the surrounding Bay Area community

-- Create pathways for Black students to move successfully through their University careers and into rich and rewarding professional careers
+- Created pathways for Black students to move successfully through their University careers and into rich and rewarding professional careers

-- Build a more inclusive, equitable, and diverse group of campus and national leaders practicing ethical leadership
+- Built a more inclusive, equitable, and diverse group of campus and national leaders practicing ethical leadership

 What is Ethical Leadership?